FAQ

 Category B – OPTIONAL: Maximum annual allowance – 10 hours

-CATEGORY A A minimum requirement of 10 hours per year accumulated by:
+CATEGORY A minimum requirement of 10 hours per year accumulated by:

 – Attendance at person-to-person courses, workshops, seminars and conferences